olebole/irafdoc/doc/immatch.imalign.rst

   <h3>Centering algorithm</h3>
   <!-- BeginSection: 'CENTERING ALGORITHM' -->
   <p>
-  The algorithm is a <tt>"marginal"</tt> centroid in which the fit for each axis is performed separately upon a vector created by collapsing the centering box perpendicular to that axis.
+  The algorithm is a <span style="font-family: monospace;">"marginal"</span> centroid in which the fit for each axis is performed separately upon a vector created by collapsing the centering box perpendicular to that axis.
 The centroid is calculated with respect to the level specified by <i>background</i>.
 If